NguyenHieu-24/OOP_BlackJack_Project/README.md

 Aim to have a hand value close to 21 without going over.

 ### Card Values
-- Number cards are face value.
+- Number cards are at face value.
 - Face cards (J, Q, K) are 10 points.
 - Aces can be 1 or 11 points.